telerik/maui-docs/installation/automated-installer.md

 * `LicenseAgreements`&mdash;Provides the product End-User License Agreement (EULA).

 * `Packages`&mdash;Contains the `Telerik.UI.for.Maui.[version].nupkg` NuGet package.
-Use it in case you need to set up a local NuGet server and reference the `Telerik.UI.for.Maui.[version].nupkg` from there.
+Use it in case you need to set up a local NuGet source and reference the `Telerik.UI.for.Maui.[version].nupkg` from there.

 * `VSExtensions`&mdash;Contains the Visual Studio extension for Visual Studio 2022.
 For more details, go to [Visual Studio Integration] section.